E0nx/eazyy/README.md

 【📢】 DESCRIPTION 【📢】

-╭・❄・EaZy is private autoclicker & vanitylauncher.
+╭・❄・NightMare is private autoclicker & vanitylauncher & vape crack.
 ├・❄・ You need a Invite/Account to login.
 ├・❄・ Requirements: Windows 10-11 (64 bit)
 ├・❄・ If you share your account, you got banned.